Shanghai urges COVID lockdown patience as case numbers drop for first time in 2 weeks | Health

 Areas west of the river will be locked down from 03:00 on the same day, though some housing compounds in western districts already directed residents to stay home from Wednesday.
 Many across the city have taken to social media to vent their frustrations in lockdown, posting videos and images of crowded quarantine centres and also issuing calls for help with medical treatment and purchasing food.

-In Shanghai the city government said it would try its best to prevent the pandemic from spreading further and secure daily necessities and medical services for everyone.
+In Shanghai the city government said it would try its best to prevent the pandemic from spreading further.
 "We implore residents to keep cooperating and follow the pandemic control and prevention guidelines.
 We can only safeguard our home and our city through everyone's efforts."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)